-a) Course number (columns 29-34) - enter the letter "Z" in column 34(course number suffix) to indicate short course enrollments.
-(For the purposes of this study, these short courses must have names, course numbers and sections as required for routine academic courses.)

-b) Room use frequency (column 61) - indicate by the code shown in "Instructions for Entering Information" the frequency during which short courses are held.

-c) Number of weeks room in use (columns 62-63) - enter the total number of weeks duration of the short course.

-d) Semester of Study (column 64) - indicate by the code shown in "Instructions for Entering Information" the semester during which the short course is held.
+- a) Course Number enter the letter "Z" as the last character of the Course Number to indicate short course enrollments.
+(For the purposes of this study, these short courses must have names, course numbers and sections as required for routine academic courses.) - b) Room Use Frequency indicate by the code shown in "Instructions for Entering Information" the frequency during which short courses are held. - c) Number of Weeks Room in Use enter the total number of weeks duration of the short course. - d) Semester of Study indicate by the code shown in "Instructions for Entering Information" the semester during which the short course is held.

-INVENTORY OF LAND HOLDINGS
+Page 35 INVENTORY OF LAND HOLDINGS